pymc-devs/pymc/README.txt

 	S.sample(iter=10000, burn=5000, thin=2)
 	pymc.Matplot.plot(S)

-This will generate 10000 posterior samples, with the first half discarded as burn-in.
+This will generate 10000 posterior samples, thinned by a factor of 2, with the first half discarded as burn-in.
 The sample is stored in a Python serialization (pickle) database.

 History
 =======

 PyMC began development in 2003, as an effort to generalize the process of building Metropolis-Hastings samplers, with an aim to making Markov chain Monte Carlo (MCMC) more accessible to non-statisticians (particularly ecologists).
 The choice to develop PyMC as a python module, rather than a standalone application, allowed the use MCMC methods in a larger modeling framework.
 By 2005, PyMC was reliable enough for version 1.0 to be released to the public.
-A small group of regular users, most associated with the University of Georgia, provided much of the feedback necessary for the refinement of PyMC to its current state.
+A small group of regular users, most associated with the University of Georgia, provided much of the feedback necessary for the refinement of PyMC to a usable state.

 In 2006, David Huard and Anand Patil joined Chris Fonnesbeck on the development team for PyMC 2.0.
 This iteration of the software strives for more flexibility, better performance and a better end-user experience than any previous version of PyMC.